IgniteUI/igniteui-docfx/en/components/grids_templates/row-selection.md

 }

 ### Conditional Selection Demo
-This demo prevents some rows from being selected using the `onRowSelectionChange` event and a custom template with disabled checkbox for non-selectable rows.
+This demo prevents some rows from being selected using the `rowSelected` event and a custom template with disabled checkbox for non-selectable rows.
 @@if (igxName === 'IgxGrid') {

 <code-view style="height:550px"